Machine learning in healthcare:

 Accurate diagnostics & identifying high-risk patients

 In healthcare, inaccurate or incomplete diagnosis can be detrimental to patient outcomes and, in the worst-case scenarios, lead to death.
 To address one of the most apparent healthcare challenges, many companies are tapping into machine learning to make medical diagnostics more accurate.
-Moreover, by combining machine learning-powered pattern recognition and automation, clinicians can considerably reduce the time it takes to identify high-risk patients.
+Moreover, by combining machine learning-powered abnormality and pattern recognition, clinicians can considerably reduce the time it takes to identify high-risk patients.
 ML systems can process PHI and stratify them into different risk groups, based on the detected risk levels.

 Example 1: Predicting syndromes with Face2Gene